talon-one/talon_go/docs/UpdateCampaignTemplate.md

 `func (o *UpdateCampaignTemplate) SetCouponSettings(v CodeGeneratorSettings)`

 SetCouponSettings gets a reference to the given CodeGeneratorSettings and assigns it to the CouponSettings field.

+### GetCouponReservationSettings

+`func (o *UpdateCampaignTemplate) GetCouponReservationSettings() CampaignTemplateCouponReservationSettings`

+GetCouponReservationSettings returns the CouponReservationSettings field if non-nil, zero value otherwise.

+### GetCouponReservationSettingsOk

+`func (o *UpdateCampaignTemplate) GetCouponReservationSettingsOk() (CampaignTemplateCouponReservationSettings, bool)`

+GetCouponReservationSettingsOk returns a tuple with the CouponReservationSettings field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasCouponReservationSettings

+`func (o *UpdateCampaignTemplate) HasCouponReservationSettings() bool`

+HasCouponReservationSettings returns a boolean if a field has been set.

+### SetCouponReservationSettings

+`func (o *UpdateCampaignTemplate) SetCouponReservationSettings(v CampaignTemplateCouponReservationSettings)`

+SetCouponReservationSettings gets a reference to the given CampaignTemplateCouponReservationSettings and assigns it to the CouponReservationSettings field.

 ### GetReferralSettings